-Powered industrial trucks, commonly called forklifts or lift trucks, are used in many industries and in locations from warehouses to construction sites and are primarily used to move materials.
+Powered industrial trucks, commonly called forklifts or lift trucks, are used in many industries and locations from warehouses to construction sites and are primarily used to move materials.

 Every type of forklift is designed to move heavy objects or containers, but there are many different forklift models that can be categorized based on their power, size and methods of operation.

 Electric forklifts are a quiet, environmentally friendly means of handling a wide range of unit loads including pallets, pallet boxes and stillages, giving a company a comprehensive choice for any application.